 1 This daughter subsequently married her cousin, the brother of the Emperor Napoleon III., the second son of Louis Bonaparte.
 He died at an early age, in a campaign for the liberation of Italy.
-The Re-establishment of Christianity.

 the corrupt revolutionary circles of France, yet throughout all the rural districts the restoration of religion was received with boundless enthusiasm.